This image depicts the Japanese

 - Robert L. Forward's Roche World series features solar sails heavily.
 They are used for cargo vessels in the solar system, and the interstellar ship sent to the Barnard system uses a solar sail propelled by a laser on Mercury.

-- Solar sails are used as weapons in Alastair Reynolds' Revelation Space trilogy - a paper thin solar sail does wonders at killing the starships flying at 90% the speed of light.
-In an interstellar chase, a sail is released behind the ship being pursued, and the ship's exhaust pushes the sail back towards the pursuer; with the speed difference between the two objects, contact would result in instantaneous destruction.
+- Solar sails are used as weapons in Alastair Reynolds' Revelation Space trilogy - a monolayer solar sail does wonders at killing the starships flying at 90% the speed of light.
+In an interstellar chase, a sail is released behind the ship being pursued, and a powerful laser pushes the sail back towards the pursuer; with the speed difference between the two objects, contact would result in instantaneous destruction.

 - The original Starfish Aliens, the Elder Things introduced in H.P.
 Lovecraft's At the Mountains of Madness have fan-like wings that act as biomechanical ones allowing them to fly through space in the nude.
 They're apparently very good at holding their breath.